-The issue of missing OVF properties is what I would like to cover in this post.
+Log Insight 4.5 added some nice enhancements around alerts.
+I would like to cover all the enhancements in this post.
 Read on to learn more!